Subscribe to our newsletter

 Farm Biosecurity has the strong commitment of AHA and PHA members, who are instrumental to the program’s implementation and who actively contribute to the initiative.

 This website is a hub of farm biosecurity information.
 It includes information to help producers understand disease, pest and weed risks, what they can do to reduce those risks, and how to go about it.
-It provides materials to help producers implement good biosecurity on their property, including:
+It provides materials to help producers implement biosecurity measures on their property, including:

 Members of AHA and PHA are encouraged to use the resources provided by the program when communicating with their members and stakeholders about aspects of on-farm biosecurity.
 Members are also encouraged to let us know about resources that they have produced so that they can be promoted by the program and included on the site.